pinecoders/pinecoders.github.io/README.md

 PineCoders is a [TradingView](https://www.tradingview.com/)-supported group of programmers who code in [Pine Script™](https://www.tradingview.com/pine-script-docs/en/v5/Introduction.html), which is used to write trading indicators and strategies for the TradingView financial charting platform.

-We collaborate with TradingView's Pine team to steer the future of the language and make Pine Script™ indicators and strategies easier to use for the at-large TV community of traders.
+We collaborate with TradingView's Pine team to steer the future of the language and make Pine Script™ indicators and strategies easier to use for TradingViewers.

 We pilot the [PineCoders](https://www.tradingview.com/u/PineCoders/#published-charts) moderator account on TV, from where we moderate [Community Scripts](https://www.tradingview.com/scripts/), answer questions in the [Pine Script™ chat](https://www.tradingview.com/chat/#BfmVowG1TZkKO235), publish open-source tools and examples in Pine Script™ from the [PineCoders](https://www.tradingview.com/u/PineCoders/#published-scripts), [PineCodersTASC](https://www.tradingview.com/u/PineCodersTASC/#published-scripts),